 There is no reference manual, the bibliographic and numerical references vary from course to course.
 Slideshows and other resources will be available on léseg on line.

 Work load

-Number of Number of hours Type of course
+Number of I nours Type of cours •

 16.0 Interactive courses

-34.0 Personnal work
+34.0 34.0 Personnal work

 Total 50.0

 UNDERSTANDING INCOME INEQUALITY IN THE 21ST CENTURY 2753